 Bake bread at 350°F for approximately 30 minutes.
 Again the length of time it takes to bake will depend on the size of your bread.

 To Make Naan Bread

 Divide this basic Crazy Bread: Master Dough for Everything into small balls about double the size you would use for a dinner roll.
 On a floured surface, roll the balls flat using a rolling pin.
-Heat a grill pan or large pan to medium high.
-Butter the pan and cook the bread about 3 minutes per side using tongs to turn.
+Heat a grill pan or large pan to medium-high.
+Butter the pan and cook the bread for about 3 minutes per side using tongs to turn.
 The key is to cover the bread with a large metal bowl while it cooks on each side.
 This creates steam which causes bubbly in the bread.

 To Make Pretzels

 Use the exact same process as with my From-Scratch Soft Pretzels beginning at Step 5.